 How is MLOps Different From DevOps: A Detailed Comparison

-Do you struggle with maintaining the performance of your machine learning model in the long term?
-Are you a DevOps engineer who wants to integrate machine learning into the DevOps workflow?
+Do you struggle with maintaining the performance of your Machine Learning model in the long term?
+Are you a DevOps engineer who wants to integrate Machine Learning into the DevOps workflow?
 Do you wonder about how MLOps differ from DevOps?

-MLOps is a set of practices that apply DevOps principles to machine learning problems to ensure the creation of machine learning products that you can verify, trust, and maintain in the long term.
-Including MLOps practices into the software development cycle becomes more and more necessary as machine learning gains more and more roles in software development.
+MLOps is a set of practices that apply DevOps principles to Machine Learning problems to ensure the creation of Machine Learning products that you can verify, trust, and maintain in the long term.
+Including MLOps practices into the software development cycle becomes more and more necessary as Machine Learning gains more and more roles in software development.

-- What are DevOps and MLOps;
+- DevOps and MLOps defined;

-- What are their similarities and differences;
+- Their similarities and differences;

-Let’s start with an overview of DevOps!
+Let’s start with an overview of DevOps.

 DevOps is a software development framework to increase the speed and reliability of large-scale software system development and operation.
 It combines software development, testing, and operations practices into a single central repository and implements quality assurance checks with automatic feedback loops.